jhkrug/fm-mapgen/README.md

 All early days.
 And, I'm definitely not a real programmer.

+An underlying assumption is that a directory structure is a reasonable top-level organizing mechanism for a knowledge tree/map.
+I think it's probably ok, I've been raised on an '[everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)' philosophy.
+And directories organize files.

 Command examples:

 - `./collect-fm ~/projects/suse/kubewarden-docs/docs/ > kw-fm.yml`
-Creates a file containing thecollected front matter, from a documentation repository directory tree.
+Creates a file containing the collected front matter, from a documentation repository directory tree.
 - `python fm_mapgen.py -f ./kw-fm.yml`:
 Process a file of collected front matter.